raspberrypi/documentation/configuration/wireless/access-point-bridged.md

   **Note:** If installing remotely through SSH,
     * Connect to your Raspberry Pi by name, e.g. `ssh pi@raspberrypi.local`.
 The IP address of your Raspberry Pi on the network might change after installation.
-    * Be ready to add screen and keyboard in case you lose contact with your Raspberry Pi after the installation.
+    * Be ready to add screen and keyboard in case you lose contact with your Raspberry Pi after installation.
 * Connect your Raspberry Pi to the ethernet network and boot the Raspbian OS.
 * Ensure the Raspbian OS on your Raspberry Pi is [up to date](../../raspbian/updating.md) and reboot if packages were installed in the process.
 * Have a wireless client (laptop, smartphone, ...) ready to test your new access point.